Quote to Cash vs CPQ: How Revenue Teams Should Think About Each

 What Is Quote to Cash?

-Initial quote → signed contract → order → billing → cash collection → revenue recognition.
+The quote-to-cash process covers the full path: Initial quote → signed contract → order → billing → cash collection → revenue recognition.

-Key Stages in the Quote to Cash Process
+Key Stages in the Quote-to-Cash Process

 Why Handoffs Matter in Quote to Cash